tobialase1-jpg/Google-CyberSecurity-Certificate/README.md

 - Using linux commands to manage file permissions
 - Identifying vulnerablilities for a small business
 - Documenting incidents with an incident handler's journal
-- Importing and parsing a text file in a security-related scenarios
+- Importing and parsing a text file in a security-related scenario

 ### Tools Used